Edward Langtry: Death

 Cornelius Collins attended the inquest, held for Edward Langtry at the Chester Asylum, where he identified the body.
 He gave evidence and said that Langtry had money on him when he left Southampton, having just received a cheque for £25 from the solicitor, George Lewis.
 This was a payment made to him every three months by Lewis on behalf of Lillie Langtry.
 Greenwood, who was a 38 year old corn miller born in the Burnley area, had not attended the first inquest and the coroner adjourned until he could be summoned to give evidence.
 When he appeared he corroborated the evidence given by Collins, adding that Langtry had appeared despondent for several months following Lillie Langtry's American divorce.
 On the journey to Belfast he said that Edward was not well, could not eat and when he tried felt sick.
 He had not been with him when he fell, but he heard the noise and with the steward, found Edward bleeding profusely from a head wound.
 The steward administered first-aid and bandaged the wound, and when the ship docked Greenwood went with Langtry to the hospital.
 Edward Langtry is buried in Overleigh Cemetery, Chester, Cheshire.

 Various rumours at the time of Edward's death circulated, included that he had either committed suicide or had been murdered by thugs hired by Lillie.
 One newspaper report even quoted a policeman who was supposed to have heard Edward say that he had been attacked.
 However, the policeman later denied having said this.
 Another unsubstantiated account was that since his separation from Lillie he followed her but never approached, instead asking railway porters about how she looked and how she was dressed.
 He responded to some of the rumours and allegations in a letter published a few months before his death in the New York Journal.

 Irish property

-In 1928 tenanted properties in Northern Ireland were compulsorily purchased under the Northern Ireland Land Act, 1925.
+In 1928, tenanted properties in Northern Ireland were compulsorily purchased under the Northern Ireland Land Act, 1925.
 This was passed after the Partition of Ireland, with the purpose of transferring certain lands from owners to tenants, the owners being compensated with the purchase price or bond.
-Lillie made claim to those lands connected to Edward Langtry's estate, stating that she (widow) was his representative.
+Lillie made claim to those lands connected to Edward Langtry's estate, stating that she, as his widow, was his representative.
 This was connected with a clause in Edward Langtry's will made when he married Lillie, gifting his Irish properties to her should he die.